WillKWL/2023_IMI_BIGDataAIHUB/Task1/README.md

     - Exact match in name
     - Difference in date of birth <= 2 years
     - Length of name >= 3 to avoid just matching first and last name
-  - Only consider matches for customer with "RISK" attribute = high
+  - Only consider matches for customers with "RISK" attribute = high
   - Sort the list of matches by average similarity score
   - Remove multiple matches for the same customer (i.e. only keep the one with the highest similarity score)

 ## 5) Evaluation

-- Output = a list of 50 customers that are most similar to the sanctioned persons in the watchlist
+- Output = a list of 50 customer names that are most similar to the sanctioned persons in the watchlist
   - <img src="../data/image/task1-image-3.png"  width="1000">
-- What is good about the current approach
+- Pros of the current approach
   - It is quick to compute and seems to return reasonable matches based on qualitative assessment
-- What is bad about the current approach
+- Cons of the current approach
   - Since there is no ground truth,
     - We adopted a heuristic-driven choice of modeling approach using bag-of-words, binary occurrence, 3-gram tokenization and cosine similarity
-    - We made a heuristic-driven decision to calculate an "average similarity score" across multiple attributes, including name, date of birth and other personal information
+    - A heuristic-driven decision to calculate an "average similarity score" across multiple attributes, including name, date of birth and other personal information
   - CI/CD is not considered
-    - Continuous monitoring of new customer names against updated watchlists is needed for a production-ready solution to be used in onboarding process
+    - Continuous monitoring of new customer names against updated watchlists is needed for a production-ready solution to be used in onboarding process, but not in the practical scope of this case competition
-  - Additional information to incorporate
+  - Additional ideas suggested to be incorporated:
     - More refined text processing
-      - There can be rules to manually exclude certain characters in a name (such as titles, legal entity status, Sr/Jr / II / III)
+      - There can be pre-screening rules employed by the subject matter experts to exclude certain characters in a name (such as titles, legal entity status, Sr/Jr / II / III)
     - Existing [pairs data from OpenSanctions](https://www.opensanctions.org/docs/pairs/) to reduce false positives
       - The data has two entities on each line, and a judgement that states if the two records refer to the same logical item (positive) or if they are different logical items (negative)
 - Next steps
   - Schedule deployment to check against updated watchlists
-  - Apply contrastive learning with a larger set of positive and negative examples to learn good representation of personal identification information of an individual such that the fuzzy matching algorithm can be more robust in identifying the same person
+  - Apply contrastive learning with a larger set of positive and negative examples to learn a good representation of personal identification information of an individual such that the fuzzy matching algorithm can be more robust in identifying the same person

 ## References